shehel/shehel.github.io/about.md

 <h2>Hello!</h2>

 Computer Science graduate with an interest in NLP and Bayesian methods.
-Hoping to one day apply these to improve knowledge access and transfer.
+Hoping to apply these to improve knowledge access and transfer some day.

 Trying to understand this 'Strange Loop'
 <div class="example">